-Hendrix credits TWER—yes, for this we will totally, totally toot our own horn—not only with making the museum aware of Toomer’s Oates, but instilling the sense of urgency in Auburn art lovers that has now lead to what is arguably the museum’s greatest acquisition (Chihuly who?).
+Hendrix credits TWER — yes, for this we will absolutely toot our own horn — not only with making the museum aware of the photo, but with instilling the sense of urgency in Auburn art lovers that has now led to what is arguably the museum’s greatest acquisition (Chihuly who?).

-“The item is shipped out after payment is received and can take a few days to arrive,” a Christie’s spokesman told us.
+“The item is shipped out after payment is received and can take a few days to arrive,” a Christie’s spokesperson told us.

 War Hol Eagle.